aau-claaudia/hpc/docs/terms-and-conditions.md

 1. For employed researchers at AAU (VIP)

     a.
-Sensitive data: All work on the UCloud platform that involves research data in classification levels 2 or 3. a
+Sensitive data: All work on the UCloud platform that involves research data in classification levels 2. a
 2. All users

     a.
 GPU access on UCloud: All access to GPU resources on UCloud require a project.
-(Only data classification levels 0 and 1)

     b.
 Additional compute resources that are allocated out of the AAU pool of UCloud resources.